LJacobDev/contact-reminder/dev_notes.md

 or I can push from main and get a permission error

+I tried making a gh-pages branch, but being checked out in main when then pushing to 'origin gh-pages' and the 'pages to pages' error message appeared again here

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`